Biseamon/ArmProgress/backend-dotnet/README.md

 # .NET Backend for Arm Wrestling Training App

-This is a .NET 8 Web API equivalent of the Supabase backend used in the Arm Wrestling Training mobile app.
+This is a .NET 8 Web API alternative to the Supabase backend.
+The mobile app currently uses Supabase, but this .NET backend can be used as an alternative backend.

+## Important Note

+**The mobile app is currently configured to use Supabase directly.** This .NET backend is provided as an alternative implementation for those who prefer to use .NET instead of Supabase's services.

 ## Architecture

 This backend provides:
 - RESTful API endpoints for all app functionality
-- JWT-based authentication
+- JWT-based authentication (compatible with Supabase auth or can be standalone)
-- PostgreSQL database with Entity Framework Core
+- PostgreSQL database (can connect to same database as Supabase or separate)
 - Role-based authorization (Premium vs Free users)

 ## Prerequisites